simonmichael/hledger/hledger/hledger.m4.md

 Adding the `--infer-market-price` flag to `-V`, `-X` or `--value` enables this.
 So for example, `hledger bs -V --infer-market-price` will get market prices both from P directives and from transactions.
+(And if both occur on the same day, the P directive takes precedence).

 There is a downside: value reports can sometimes  be affected in confusing/undesired ways by your journal entries.
 If this happens to